Weeds

 For more information on local weeds:

-Grasslands - download the free app and learn about the unique biodiversity of south-eastern Australia’s endangered temperate native grasslands.
-It contains information on the grassland communities, localities where you can experience them and a comprehensive field guide with images of the plant and animal species that live in them.
+• Grasslands - download the free app and learn about the unique biodiversity of south-eastern Australia’s endangered temperate native grasslands.
+It includes information on the grassland communities, localities where you can experience them and a comprehensive field guide with images of the plant and animal species that live in them.

 Malva parviflora - Small-flowered mallow